huggingface/blog/ml-web-games.md

 ### Converting our model to ONNX

-Fortunately, the [🤗 Optimum](https://huggingface.co/docs/optimum) library makes it super simple to convert your pretrained model to ONNX!
+Fortunately, the [🤗 Optimum](https://huggingface.co/docs/optimum) library makes it super simple to convert your finetuned model to ONNX!
 The easiest (and recommended way) is to:

 1. Clone the [Transformers.js repository](https://github.com/xenova/transformers.js) and install the necessary dependencies: